 If you have suffered from tooth loss, tooth damage, gum disease, or chronic jaw pain, Linton Dental is here to help you.
 We offer comprehensive restorative dentistry solutions to our Fayette County community.
 We understand that when your dental health is compromised, your overall health is compromised too.

 Missing or broken teeth affect how your bite pattern works in performing daily tasks like chewing or speaking.
-Additionally, gum disease and TMJ disorder cause debilitating symptoms which can affect your ability to achieve your goals.
+Additionally, gum disease and other disorders cause debilitating symptoms which can affect your ability to achieve your goals.

 Dental issues altogether affect your personal and professional life, and we are here to help you avoid these negative effects.
 Please schedule an appointment with our team as soon as possible if you suspect you are in need of restorative care.